 3. Make a Website

-While 20 years ago having a website seemed as something reserved only for the most tech savvy of characters, today the tables have turned.
+While 20 years ago having a website seemed like something reserved only for the most tech-savvy of characters, today the tables have turned.
 Nowadays, having a website is more or less a common thing, but you would be surprised by just how many people fail in this project.

 4. Additional Networks to Look Out for